txhaug/atom-circuit/README.md

 Line 9 to line "number of sites +9": density for each site Line "number of sites +9" to line "2*number of sites +9": density square for each site

+To evaluate data, a basic readout script (evaluate.py) in python is provided.
+In the script, set the outputfile as well as basic information about the simulated system.

 When using this code, make sure to cite the itensor library as well as the author of this code: